Callum Deboys

 Hope Gordon

-Hope Gordon was diagnosed with Complex Regional Pain Syndrome (CRPS) following years of pain in her left leg.
-When the leg stopped working and started restricting her sport ambitions, Hope courageously crowdfunded for surgery and had the leg amputated in 2016.
-Hope was a member of the Scottish swimming team from 2010 until 2018, competing at national and international level competitions.
-She went on to try canoeing and was then invited to train full time with the GB para canoe team.
-She decided to call it a day on competitive swimming and relocated to Nottingham to commit 100% to Paracanoe and hopes to take the sport as far as she possibly can.
-In 2018 Hope graduated with a 2.1 Honours degree in Sport and Exercise Science from Edinburgh Napier University.
+She was a member of the Scottish swimming team from 2010 until 2018, competing at national and international level competitions, before going on to try canoeing and was then invited to train full-time with the GB para canoe team.
+She decided to call it a day on competitive swimming and relocated to Nottingham in 2018, after graduating with a 2.1 Honours degree in Sport and Exercise Science from Edinburgh Napier University.
+In 2021 Hope became a double World Championship silver medalist, adding an additional Worlds silver in 2022.